data-science-skills/dss-web/content/english/lessons/git-github/git-intro/4-local-git-setup.md

 <a href="https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token" target="_blank">To setup a token to use for authentication, follow the GitHub guide.</a>

+{{< noticeowl "tip" >}}

-<i class="fa fa-star"></i> **Data Tip:** If you chose to setup token based authentication, once you generate your token, be sure to copy it to a safe location before you close the GitHub page.
+If you chose to setup token based authentication, once you generate your token, be sure to copy it to a safe location before you close the GitHub page.
 If you lose the token, you will have to recreate it.

-{: .notice--success }
+{{< /noticeowl >}}

 ### Set Up an SSH Connection to GitHub (recommended)